What to Expect at a Classical Series Concert

 Planning Your Evening

-All ages are welcome, but experience tells us that small children do not have the patience to sit through an entire concert without disturbing others.
-Please use your judgment.
-We don’t recommend Classical concerts for children under about eight years old.
+All ages are welcome, but experience tells us that the setting and length of the event may not be conducive to enjoyment with small children.
+Please use your judgment for yourself and others.
+We don’t recommend Classical concerts for children under eight years old.

-If you are two minutes late, you might have to wait until a piece is finished so you may be seated without disturbing others.
-Because the parking garage entrance gets a little backed up closer to the concert start time, it is best to arrive at least 20 minutes early.
+If you arrive late, you might have to wait until a piece is finished so you may be seated without disturbing others.
+Please allow plenty of time for arrival and parking.

-The Long Beach Symphony also provides live music in the lobby before the concert, featuring young local virtuosos.
-The music starts when the doors open, so come early and have some social time!
+The Plaza will open at 6:30PM.
+As you arrive, enjoy the dancing fountains and firepits.
+The Long Beach Symphony also provides live music in the lobby before the concert featuring young local virtuosos.
+Come early and have some social time.

-There is usually one 20-minute intermission and the concerts are over around 10pm.
-Ahead of time, you might want to read the program notes online or in the Seasonal Program, which will compliment the Pre-Concert Talk by providing additional insight into the artists, the composers, and their music.
+Ahead of time, you might want to read the program notes available online on the concert page, which will compliment the Pre-Concert Talk by providing additional insight into the artists, the composers, and their music.

 Before the music starts, settle into your seat and make sure your phones and other electronics are in silent mode.
 If you will require a candy, you might want to have it unwrapped and ready in order not to disturb others around you.
 Prepare yourself for a wonderful opportunity to simply “be” with the music.